 - Whether and for which purpose there is a need for 5GC to expose information or data analytics to the UE, and what are the information or data analytics that can be provided by 5GC to the UE to assist the Application AI/ML operation at the UE side.

 - How the 5GC exposes such information or data analytics to the UE.

+NOTE: SA1 feedback on exposure of network information to the UE and security analysis by SA3 will be taken into account before the conclusion of this Key Issue.